justinbaur/python-template/README.md

 - The `src/python_template` folder name
 - `src/python_template/__init__.py` name variable

-The `poetry.lock` file will need to be deleted so it can be regenerated with the new module's values
+The `poetry.lock` file will need to be deleted so it can be regenerated with the new module's values.

 ### Project Setup

 The template comes provided with a `venv.sh` file for helping in the setup of a Python virtual environment.
 The script will perform the following actions:

 - Install the required developer tooling
-- Create the virtual environment using `venv`
+- Create the virtual environment
 - Activate the virtual environment
-- Upgrade pip
 - Install the project dependencies
 - Display outdated dependencies

 This is purely for convienence.
-It can be ran again with the virtual environment created to perform an update and activate it.
+It can be ran again with the virtual environment created to perform an update and activate.

 ## Reference Configuration